Skip to content

 The seller eventually sold us the land, too.
 He’ll forever be my friend and the man who gave us a chance to build something from nothing.
 I hope I can do the same for other families someday.

 After we moved in, I searched for mobile home remodels on Google but I didn’t find much.
-I figured if I was looking for these topics then 20 million people living in mobile homes were probably looking too.
+I figured if I was looking for these topics then the other 18 million people living in mobile homes were probably looking too.

 I just saw a void and tried to fill it.